kanisterio/kanister/docs/architecture.rst

 Location Credentials Secret
 ---------------------------

-The following secret should be used for Azure, AWS and GCS storage credentials.
+The following secret should be used for Azure, AWS, and GCS storage credentials.
 This secret is referenced by the ``spec.storage.credentialSecretRef`` in the repository server CR: